 The editors point out that reducing and preventing food waste meets the goals of the UN 2030 Agenda, as Goal 12.3 aims to halve food loss and waste in supply chains by 2030.
 The 2030 Agenda is a plan of action for people, the planet and prosperity, which seeks to strengthen universal peace and has 17 Sustainable Development Goals (SDGs) and 169 measures to eradicate poverty and promote a decent life for all, within the limits of the planet.

 “Reducing and preventing food waste is important as negative external impacts occur throughout the life cycle of food and have an adverse effect on society,” say the editors.
 They point out that there are at least three main impacts: economic, environmental and social.
 Economically, the resources used in production are wasted, such as land, water, labor, energy, and there is a loss of profitability.

 Environmentally, this dynamic leads to unnecessary CO2 emissions and air pollution, mainly caused by food discarded in landfills or incinerated, and the arable land and machinery involved in the production and transport of food which are uselessly occupied.
 From a social and ethical point of view, the loss and waste of food lessens the opportunities to fight food insecurity, with reduced access to food resulting from the decrease in availability, which leads to higher prices.

 Covid-19 has increased the urgency to combat food waste, especially the redistribution of food to vulnerable people affected by pandemics.
 According to the researchers, the effect of the pandemic on food waste will depend on how long it will last and the impact it will have on the global economy, on agri-food supply chains and on families, as well as on measures being taken by local, regional and national authorities and in the global management of the pandemic.

-Forum articles are available on the website RAE magazine website.
+Forum articles are available on the website RAE journal.